innovationOUtside/vce-generic-guide/g-introduction-core.md

 Please remember when raising software issues that posting error logs can really help others to try to solve the problem.
 Saying 'My software is broken/doesn't work/prints out scary red or purple messages' is not helpful.
 However, sharing those scary messages probably is.
 Most importantly of all, **don't be embarrassed** about sharing error messages: they often contain the key to the solution of whatever problem caused them.

 If you do encounter a problem, the section [](g-additional-support.md#additional-support) describes a general strategy for working through the problem and how to ask for help.
 A later section, [](g-troubleshooting.md#troubleshooting), provides more specific guidance for working through particular sorts of issues with the different software applications.

+## How the VCE computing] guide is structured

+This guide includes the following information:

+- choosing between the hosted or local VCE

+- accessing the hosted VCE

+- installing the VCE on your own computer, including testing your installation

+- keeping a backup of your work

+- accessibility information

+- information on finding additional support, and guidance on where to look for or ask for help

+- troubleshooting

 ## Where next?